exosever/chatbot/README.md

 <body>
     <h1>Project Overview</h1>
     <p>This project delivers a highly customizable Twitch AI chatbot that evolves and learns from individual user interactions.
-Leveraging the Google Gemini 1.5 Flash model, the chatbot generates contextually aware text responses.
-It utilizes SQLite for storing user-submitted prompts, which enhances the chatbot’s performance and relevance over time by referencing historical data.</p>
+Powered by the Google Gemini 1.5 Flash model, the chatbot generates contextually aware text responses.
+It leverages SQLite for storing user-submitted prompts, allowing the chatbot to enhance its performance and relevance over time by referencing historical data.</p>
     <h2>Features</h2>
     <ul>
         <li><strong>Generative AI:</strong> Utilizes the Gemini 1.5 Flash model for generating context-aware text responses.</li>